Day of the Dead Activities

 As a warm up, I present Día de los Muertos with this awesome video (see above).

-I ask them to pay special attention to the colors, clothes and designs used in the video, pointing out the bright, happy colors meant to celebrate of life, rather than sad or spooky Halloween colors.
+I ask them to pay special attention to the colors, clothes and designs used in the video, pointing out the bright, happy colors meant to celebrate of life, rather than the sadness typically associated with death and All Saint´s Day, or the spooky colors of Halloween.

 For the remaining class period, the students decorate their skeleton puppets from the previous week, changing them from spooky bone-white skeletons to fun-loving Day of the Dead dancing machines, complete with colorful floral skulls.